Constraining Reionization with the $z \sim 5-6$ Lyman-$\alpha$ Forest Power Spectrum: the Outlook after Planck: Conclusions

 \section{Conclusions}

-In this paper we have used state-of-the-art hydrodynamical simulations that allow us to self-consistently model different reionization models.
-We present an ensemble of simulations consistent with the latest measurements of the Thompson scattering optical depth, $\taue$ recently reported by Planck \citep{Planck:2016a,Planck:2016b}.
+In this paper we have used state-of-the-art hydrodynamical simulations that allowed us to self-consistently model different reionization models.
+We present an ensemble of simulations consistent with the latest measurements of the Thompson-scattering optical depth, $\taue$ recently reported by Planck \citep{Planck:2016a,Planck:2016b}.
 These models are defined by when reionization happened, $z_{\rm reion}$, and how much heat was injected into the IGM during reionization, $\Delta T$.
-Our simulations shown that although by $z\sim6$ the temperature of IGM gas has mostly forgotten about reionization heat injection, the pressure smoothing scale at these redshifts depends sensitively on how and when reionization occurred.
-This is because both the cooling and dynamical times in the rarefied IGM are long, comparable to the Hubble time and therefore memory of $\HI$ reionization is retained \citep{Rorai:2013,Kulkarni:2015,Onorbe:2016}.
-We have found a degeneracy in the pressure smoothing scale at $z<6$ between when reionization occurred and the amount of heat injected during reionization.
-For a fixed reionization history the pressure smoothing scale increases as we increase the heat injection.
-Similarly, the pressure smoothing scale increases with the redshift of reionization, in models with a fixed amount of heat injection.
+Our simulations show that although by $z\sim6$ the temperature of IGM gas has mostly forgotten about reionization heat injection, the pressure-smoothing scale at these redshifts depends sensitively on how and when reionization occurred.
+This is because both the cooling and dynamical times in the rarefied IGM are long, comparable to the Hubble time, and therefore memory of $\HI$ reionization is retained \citep{Rorai:2013,Kulkarni:2015,Onorbe:2017}.
+We have found a degeneracy in the pressure-smoothing scale at $z<6$ between when reionization occurred and the amount of heat injected during reionization.
+For a fixed reionization history, the pressure-smoothing scale increases as we increase the heat injection.
+Similarly, the pressure-smoothing scale increases with the redshift of reionization in models with a fixed amount of heat injection.

 In order to investigate the effects of these different thermal histories on the properties of the \lyalpha{} forest, we compute the \lyalpha{} 1D flux power spectrum at $z\sim 5-6$ for our simulation ensemble.
 Pressure smoothing damps out small-scale fluctuations in the IGM, while thermal vibrations of IGM gas Doppler broadens \lyalpha{} forest lines, further reducing the amount of small-scale structure.
 Both of these effects combine to produce a prominent small-scale (high-k) cutoff in the \lyalpha{} 1D flux power spectrum \citep{Zaldarriaga:2001,Peeples:2010a}.
-We have found that at these high redshifts, the 1D flux power spectrum is especially sensitive to the pressure smoothing scale of the IGM and not only its temperature.
+We have found that at these high redshifts, the 1D flux power spectrum is especially sensitive to the pressure-smoothing scale of the IGM and not only its temperature.
 Therefore extant thermal signatures from reionization can be detected by analyzing the \lyalpha{} forest power spectrum at these redshifts.

 We have also conducted a first qualitative comparison of the 1D flux power spectrum measurements at $z=5-5.4$ made by \citep{Viel:2013a} with our simulation ensemble.
 Taking Planck constraints on reionization at face value, we have shown that models with a fiducial heat input during $\HI$ reionization consistent with standard galaxy-driven reionization models are sufficient to explain the observations.
 We work on a more complete analysis of this in the near future, with a larger simulation grid, marginalizing out all the different relevant parameters, including the mean flux, and improving upon the reionization modeling.